All Episodes

 It's the vaccine court.

-And that's gotta end.
+And that's got to end.

-And the the this whole legal liability shield for vaccine manufacturers creates financial incentives for them to drop quality control and put out products that maximize profits because they face no consequences for contamination or dangerous lots or side effects that their products cause, which would be an insane idea in the auto industry or any other industry.
+And this whole legal liability shield for vaccine manufacturers creates financial incentives for them to drop quality control and put out products that maximize profits because they face no consequences for contamination or dangerous lots or side effects that their products cause, which would be an insane idea in the auto industry or any other industry.

-Or even, you know, a pesticide manufacturer or whatever, if it's causing cancer or an herbicide, then you know, they they face liability, but the vaccine industry faces no liability, so there's no accountability for the safety of their products.
+Or even, you know, a pesticide manufacturer or whatever, if it's causing cancer or an herbicide, then, you know, they face liability, but the vaccine industry faces no liability.

 So you're sympathetic.

-So it was an official release in which he went after some U.S. senator who had had this this chart during a recent hearing showing all the hundreds of millions of lives saved by vaccines.
+So it was an official release in which he went after some U.S. senator who had had this chart during a recent hearing showing all the hundreds of millions of lives saved by vaccines.

-Like something else is causing this.
+Something else is causing this.

-But this, by the way, this is something we see government doing a lot.
+And this, by the way, this is something we see government doing a lot.

-So during COVID, we would be told, ah, look at the numbers going down, and that's because we all stayed in our houses.
+So during COVID, we would be told, ah, look at the numbers going down.

 It would seem completely random.

-Or example I'm fond of citing, the occupational safety and health administration.
+Or example, I'm fond of citing, the Occupational Safety and Health Administration.

 They say, oh, well, after we got that, look at all the progress we made against workplace injuries and fatalities.

-But they always want to take credit for already existing trends.
+But what they don't show you is that trend was already existing, but they always want to take credit for already existing trends.

 The point is, you and I can talk about this stuff all day long.